ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/nodes-as-a-service/index.md

 By using a node service you are centralizing the infrastructure aspect of your product.
 For this reason, projects that hold decentralization to the upmost importance might prefer self-hosting nodes rather than outsourcing to a 3rd party.

-You can read more about the benefits of running your own node [here](/developers/docs/nodes-and-clients/#benefits-to-you).
+Read more about the [benefits of running your own node](/developers/docs/nodes-and-clients/#benefits-to-you).

 ## Popular node services {#popular-node-services}